finarly/Notes/In_progress/DataBricks_Associate.md

 - Type: determines type of warehouse, severless is default.

 *Severless compute for SQL warehouses mean that the compute layer exists in your Databricks Account rather than your own AWS account*

+*A cluster comprises of a driver node and one or many worker nodes*

 ***